Kilojoules to Quads Converter

 Kilojoules and quads are both units used to measure energy.
 Keep reading to learn more about each unit of measure.

 The kilojoule is a multiple of the joule, which is the SI derived unit for energy.
-In the metric system, "kilo" is the prefix for 103.
+In the metric system, "kilo" is the prefix for thousands, or 103.
 Kilojoules can be abbreviated as kJ; for example, 1 kilojoule can be written as 1 kJ.

 One therm is a measure of heat energy equal to one quadrillion (1,000,000,000,000,000) BTU, which are equal to the amount of heat energy required to increase the temperature of one pound of water one degree Fahrenheit.
 Quads are usually used when talking about energy resources and consumption on a national or international scale.